Head Phones President: History

 On September 3, 2010, they released the self-cover album Pobl Lliw, which includes rearranged versions of old songs as well as some all new tracks.
 On September 19, 2010, Head Phones President performed at D'erlanger's Abstinence's Door #005 with defspiral and Girugamesh.
 The concert was streamed worldwide live on Ustream.tv.
 The band returned to New York City to play three shows as part of Frank Wood's 10 Days of Wood music event in November.
 On November 24, 2010, the band announced that guitarist Mar had resigned from the band due to unspecified personal reasons.
 The band publicly wished him well and stated that they would continue activities without him.

 On April 2, 2012, Head Phones President released "Purge the World", a memorial single for their US tour which began on April 6.
 Their third full-length album Stand in the World was released on June 6, 2012.
 In December 2013, the band went on a four date tour of China that took them to Hong Kong, Guangzhou, Beijing, and Shanghai.

 Head Phones President released their fourth album Disillusion on August 6, 2014.
 They also performed at Yoko Fest The Final on September 12 in memory of United's deceased bassist and leader and at Belgium's Metal Female Voices Fest on October 17 and 19, 2014.
 The band released their first compilation album Alteration on November 18, 2015, which also includes six remixes, in celebration of the 15th anniversary of their first EP.

 The music of Head Phones President was the genesis of the rock musical Stand in the World, written and directed by Shohei Hayashi, which ran at the Tokyo Arts Center from June 11–13, 2016.
 The band performed during the show which starred Erika Yamakawa, Manabu Oda, and Hikari Ono.

 Their fifth studio album, Realize, was released on May 17, 2017.
-Respawn, their sixth album, was released on July 24, 2019.
+Respawn followed two years later on July 24, 2019.
+In the Abyss, their seventh album, was released on July 10, 2024.

+Head Phones President are scheduled to perform in Brazil at SANA in Fortaleza in January 2025; and in Spain at the Rock Imperium Festival in June 2025.